-While Dollar General isn’t the best option for grocery stores if you want lots of fresh food, it’s suitable for staples and household goods.
+While Dollar General isn’t the best choice if you want lots of fresh food, it’s suitable for staples and household goods.
 Where Dollar General shines is the selection they offer beyond groceries.

 Expect to find items from the following categories at Dollar General: